basarat/algorithms/src/maximumWeightIndependentSetPathGraph/README.md

 `
 ```
 * We start off with path graph.
 A simple description of a path graph is a graph in which there is a single path from the head to the tail of the graph.
-* A path graph can be directed or indirected, we just assume its an undirected graph.
+* A path graph can be directed or indirected, we just assume its an undirected connected graph.

 ```js
 `